-- (i) Community Associations and Societies to assess whether or not child care services can be improved in community centres, and new spaces added to existing and future community centres. - (ii) Developers to encourage developers to provide land and facilities for child care programs throughout the City. - (iii) Employers to encourage employers' involvement in advocating and planning for child care. - (iv) Intercultural Advisory Committee to investigate and report on child care concerns, needs and problems facing ethno cultural groups in the City. - (v) School Board to continue providing space for child care programs on school sites; to co-locate child care spaces with schools where appropriate, and to liaise with the Child Care Development Advisory Committee.
+- (i) Community Associations and Societies to assess whether or not child care services can be improved in community centres, and new spaces added to existing and future community centres. - (ii) Developers to encourage developers to provide land and facilities for child care programs throughout the City. - (iii) Employers to encourage employers' involvement in advocating and planning for child care. - (iv) Intercultural Advisory Committee to investigate and report on child care concerns, needs and problems facing ethno cultural groups in the City. - (v) School Board to continue providing space for child care programs on school sites; to co-locate child care spaces with schools where appropriate, and to liaise with the Child Care Development Advisory Committee,

-Page 2 of 5 Adopted by Council: January 24, 2006 Amended by Council: April 10, 2012; December 8, 2014; September 14, 2015, November 18, 2019 Policy 4017 File Ref: 3070 Child Care Development Policy (b) Monitoring the need for new child care spaces to s residents, employee and student populations. support Richmond (c) Providing, when appropriate, new child care space meet existing needs and future population growth. (d) Requesting senior governments and other stakehongoing funding for affordable child care facilities, programming.
+Page 2 of 5 Ame pted by Council: January 24, 2006 ended by Council: April 10, 2012; December 8, 4; September 14, 2015, November 18, 2019 Policy 4017 File Ref: 3070 Chil Child Care Development Policy (b) Monitoring the need for new child care spaces to su residents, employee and student populations. pport Richmond (c) Providing, when appropriate, new child care spaces meet existing needs and future population growth. and/or facilities to (d) Requesting senior governments and other stakehold ongoing funding for affordable child care facilities, sprogramming.